 Why use Vox Pops?

 One of the main key benefits to vox pops videos is the speed at which you can gather consumer feedback.
 Within a week, you could have 5 videos from 5 different countries that display consumer opinions towards your brand, service or product.
 On top of this, vox pops videos provide a multitude of additional benefits according to the purpose, style and set up of your video interviews.
-See below for more info split by department.

 Why use Vox Pops in Research?